ValkorionBaratheon/MP1_TCP-IP-Network-Simulation/README.md

 # Machine Problem 1: TCP/IP Network Simulation
 This is Machine Problem 1, which simulates delays in a TCP/IP server-client relationship.

-This program consists the following sections:
+This program documentation consists of the following sections:
 1. Program Design
 2. Code Flow
 3. How to Run